flashbots/system-api/README.md

  used to record and query events.
 Useful to record service startup/shutdown, errors, progress updates, hashes, etc.
 - **Actions**: Ability to execute shell commands via API
+- **Configuration** through file uploads

 Future features:

-- Operator can set a password for http-basic-auth (persisted, for all future requests)
+- Set a password for http-basic-auth (persisted, for all future requests)
-- Operator-provided configuration (i.e. config values, secrets, etc.)

 ---

  ## Event log

 Events can be added via local named pipe (i.e. file `pipe.fifo`) or through HTTP API:

 ```bash
 # Start the server